heechankim/heechankim/README.md

 While working as a DevOps Engineer at Mustit, I recognized the challenges that our internal developers faced with file sharing and transfer processes.
 To address these challenges, I took the initiative to develop an in-house file transfer platform that not only improved efficiency and productivity but also streamlined collaboration across different teams.
 This platform enabled the development team to share files securely and seamlessly, ultimately contributing to the success of our projects and the overall growth of the organization.

 - Developed an in-house file transfer platform for an isolated network environment using network integration.
+  - Improved the speed of encrypting and compressing large files into ZIP format by approximately 80% using optimized logic.

 - Maintaining AWS cloud infrastructure of mustit e-commerce website.
   - Resolved EBS binding issue on EC2 instances hosting the deployed cache solution.